bpkleer/einstieg-in-r/wbt/lb1/content/chapter3/_index.en.md

 # Introduction to Gitlab

 In this chapter, you will build a basic understanding of Gitlab and learn how to use it for group work.
+You can skip this chapter, if your course does not use Git or you are not interested in using Git.

 {{% buttonShare href="https://gitlab.com/bpkleer/introduction-to-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}